otavioschwanck/mood-nvim/handbook.md

 # Customizing

-To access your personal configuration, press `SPC f p`
+To access your personal configuration, press `SPC f p`.
+To install extra plugins, press `SPC f P`

 On your personal configuration you can configure stuff like commands to run with `SPC o`, per folder, theme, etc.